adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 permalink: /chapters/semantics/
 ---

+In short: Name something based on what it is, not how it *looks* or *behaves*.

+## Why?
+Because it's easier to understand!

+Whether you're looking at the HTML or the CSS, you know what you're affecting.
+With visual class names you end up having to sprinkle several class names on to each element, ending up with a vauge understanding of the intention of these visual class names.
+This is hard to maintain.

+## Why?
+Because we are building responsive websites!

+Styles often need changing based on viewport size.
+For example, you might float elements on big screens and not on small screens.
+So if you have a class called `clearfix` but you don't clear on small screens, then you now have misleading code.

+If you use semantic class names, then you can style them differently based on media queries making it easier to maintain.

+## Why?
+Because you get a performance improvement!

+This is a very small reason but when you have one class name per element, you end up with lighter HTML.
+With visual classes you end up with multiple class names per element and that can add up.

+## Why?
+Because semantic class names are easier to find!

+If an element has classes based on how it looks such as .red or .clearfix or .pull-left etc, then these classes will be all over the codebase.
+So if you’re trying to hunt for a particular piece of HTML, the class name is not going to help you.

+On the other hand, if your class names are semantic, a search is likely going to hunt down the HTML in question.
+Same goes for the CSS.
+This makes it easier to maintain.

+## Why?
+Because you don't want unexpected regression!

+If you have utility non-semantic classes that describe the look then when you edit one of these classes, they will propogate to every single element with that class.
+Which normally means a developer, is too scared to touch an existing utility class because it is likely it will cause a regression.

+When you use semantic class names, they are unique, so when editing one, it will only apply to the module in question.

+## Why?
+Because you don't want to be afraid to update code!

+As with the unexpected regressions above, if you use a bunch of utility class names and they are applied all over a large codebase, it's likely you're scared to touch them or delete them.
+You will end up with redundant code or a pain for testing.

+## Why?
+Because it helps automated functional testing

+Automated functional tests work by searching for particular elements, interacting with them (typing in text, clicking buttons and links) and verifying based on that.

+If you have visual class names all over the HTML, then there is no reliable way to target particular elements.

+## Why?
+Because general maintainance

+If you name something based on what it is, you won't have to touch the HTML again in a dramatic way.
+I.e. a heading is always a heading, but the styles and behaviour might change.

+## Also

 Naming is both important and difficult.
 It is not a coincidence that the topic of semantics is discussed so early on, in the *MaintainableCSS* guidelines.

 > &ldquo;There are only two hard things in Computer Science: cache invalidation and naming things.&rdquo;